 4) How do you price your commissions?

 I try to keep prices as low as possible so that everyone can have the opportunity to own a unique portrait.
-I price according to an hourly rate, which works out at around £9 an hour (slightly above minimum wage)
+I price according to an hourly rate, whilst taking into account material costs.

 5) How do I pick the right picture for a commission?

 Please take a look at this blog post where I talk all about reference pictures!